ZetkaTV/TS830S-DDS-VFO/README.md

 1. Download the Arduino.ino code
 2. Download the [Encoder](https://www.arduino.cc/reference/en/libraries/encoder/) library
+3. Download the [AD9833](https://github.com/RobTillaart/AD9833) library by Rob Tillaart
-3. Upload code to the arduino
+4. Upload code to the arduino
-4. Have fun testing it :)
+5. Have fun testing it :)